nginxinc/nginx-wiki/source/start/topics/recipes/zend.rst

     #!/bin/bash
     # Inspired from /usr/local/zend/bin/lighttpdctl.sh
-    # Zend GUI uses lighttpd and fastcgi - we want the same for nginx
+    # Zend GUI uses lighttpd and fastcgi - we want the same for NGINX
     # its all about the unix socket - if on the same machine
     # otherwise bind to address and port; this is similar to the "regular" php-fastcgi